In order to receive a master’s degree from UTSA, the following minimum requirements must be met:

 Theses are normally written in English.
 Petitions to write in another language pertinent to the research must be submitted to the Graduate Program Committee when the student enrolls in a thesis course.
 See Graduate Advisor before registering for thesis hours.
 Petition must be approved by the Graduate Program Committee, academic Dean and Dean of the Graduate School.

 For a master’s degree under Option II, a student can meet requirements without writing a thesis.
-Instead, the student is required to complete a program of coursework, as indicated by specific program requirements in Chapter 6, Graduate Program Requirements and Course Descriptions, approved by the Graduate Program Committee.
+Instead, the student is required to complete a program of coursework, as indicated by specific program requirements in the Graduate Catalog, Table of Contents, approved by the Graduate Program Committee.

 Thesis credits may not be applied to the program of coursework for a master’s degree under Option II.